vsspt/jaxb-ri-xjc/README.md

 - Activate the plugin using -XvsSerializable-switch.

 Setter
-- Generates Setter methods for fields that implements the Collection interface (as XJC does not create them by default),
+- Generates Setter methods for fields defined with (maxOccurs="unbounded", as XJC does not create them by default),
 - Activate the plugin using -XvsSetter,
 - Uses Guava ImmutableList.copyOf(x) for a safe copy.